sneakysneak/docs/pages/connector-authentication/azure-devops-connector.md

 Register an oAuth [here](https://app.vsaex.visualstudio.com/app/register)

-- Authorization callback URL should be {% raw %}https://{{Your Cyclr service domain e.g. app-h.cyclr.com}}/connector/callback{% endraw %}
+- Authorization callback URL should be `https://{{Your Cyclr service domain e.g. app-h.cyclr.com}}/connector/callback`
-- Authorized Scope should be "Work items (full)"
+- Authorized Scope should ONLY be "Work items (full)", if other scopes are entered you will not be able connect
 - App ID, App Secret and Client Secret are displayed in the overview of your created app.
 Please copy these somewhere safe.

 Log into your [DevOps portal](https://dev.azure.com/) to obtain your organization ID and project ID that you wish to connect.